googleapis/google-cloud-java/google-cloud-vision/README.md

 #### Installation and setup
 You'll need to obtain the `google-cloud-vision` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-vision` as a dependency in your code.

-#### Complete source code
+#### Complete working example

-In [AnnotateImage.java](../google-cloud-examples/src/main/java/com/google/cloud/examples/vision/snippets/AnnotateImage.java) we put a quick start example, which shows how you can use Goolge Vision API to automatically annotate an immage (like "cat", "whiskers", "mammal" for a picture of a cat).
+In [AnnotateImage.java](../google-cloud-examples/src/main/java/com/google/cloud/examples/vision/snippets/AnnotateImage.java) we put a quick start example, which shows how you can use the Google Vision API to automatically annotate an image (like "cat", "whiskers", "mammal" for a picture of a cat).

-For an example picture file please check the [wakeupcat.jpg](https://github.com/GoogleCloudPlatform/java-docs-samples/blob/master/vision/cloud-client/resources/wakeupcat.jpg) from the samples repository.
+For an example picture file, you can use the [wakeupcat.jpg](https://github.com/GoogleCloudPlatform/java-docs-samples/blob/master/vision/cloud-client/resources/wakeupcat.jpg) image from the samples repository.

 Troubleshooting
 ---------------